 Form a legal entity

-We set up your new company in the state of Maryland.
+We set up your new company in the state of Delaware.
 We’ll create the legal documents, file the paperwork and apply for your Tax ID number.

 Issue stock to founders

 We create your company’s initial ownership structure with standard terms used by many top startups.